yojoecapital/notes/CS-585 Natural Language Processing/6-Neural-Word-Embeddings.md

 <img src="images/image-20231003171952081.png" alt="image-20231003171952081" style="zoom:50%;" />

-- there can statistical relationships in data that we prefer *not* to leverage (especially if you're a liberal 😜)
+- there can be statistical relationships in data that we prefer *not* to leverage

 <img src="images/image-20231003172210077.png" alt="image-20231003172210077" style="zoom:50%;" />